Employer Guide to Whistleblower and Workplace Retaliation Laws

 According to the EEOC, retaliation is the biggest cause of complaints.
 It is a major factor in discrimination claims among federal employees, which likely holds for businesses in general.
 The EEOC has found, in many cases, that the original claim by a worker failed to uncover any grounds for the complaint, but the retaliation claim did.
 In other words, the employee had made an unfounded claim, but the retaliation led to actual discrimination.

-Intentional retaliation comes after an investigation and is when an employer deliberately or purposely changes the employee's work status, etc. for the worse after a complaint.
+Intentional retaliation comes after an investigation.
+This can look like an employer deliberately changing the employee's work status for the worse after a complaint.
 Being the subject of an EEOC investigation can be humiliating for large and small businesses.
 If the claim is unfounded, it's natural to be angry.
 However, owners and managers must resist the temptation to strike back at employees who filed a complaint.

 Unintentional retaliation occurs when an employer tries to be helpful and instead makes matters worse.
 For instance, an employee complains about sexual harassment from a supervisor.
 The employer decides it would be best to move the employee to a new location during the investigation.
 By focusing on the complainant rather than the alleged wrongdoer, the employer creates the appearance of retaliation.